 - Go to the https://validator.w3.org/ Website to check your website validity.

-- You can do testing of your website three ways:
+- You can do testing of your website in three ways:

 - Validate by URI